Bloom · Berry

 - Dig and divide rhubarb.

-- Fertilize spring flowering bulbs at planting time with a balanced fertilizer.
+- Continue planting spring-flowering bulbs.
+Fertilize at planting time with a balanced fertilizer.
 Should you add bonemeal?
 Perhaps not: The Myth of Beneficial Bone Meal

-- Dig and store summer bulbs like gladioli, dahlias (hardier cultivars can overwinter in the ground in protected locations) and caladiums before frost.
+- Dig and store summer bulbs like gladioli, dahlia (the hardier cultivars can overwinter in the ground in protected locations) and caladium before frost.

 - The Three ‘C’s’ Among Fall-flowering Bulbs: Colchicum, Crocus and Cyclamen